 10-12Learn to trust your friends, safety equipment, and climbing skills in this camp.
 Campers will spend time on Camp Indy’s 40’ climbing tower and learn the basics of belaying and rappelling with a focus on equipment, safety, and climbing techniques.

 Outdoor Adventure Camp (OAC)

-7-910-13Outdoor adventure camp is all about hiking, nature discoveries, cookouts, and overnight camping.
+7-910-12Outdoor adventure camp is all about hiking, impactful and fun experiences, cookouts, and overnight camping.
 We will use our challenge ropes courses and climb our 40’ rock wall to teach your camper skills in communication, teamwork, and trust.
-Lessons in good stewardship of creation, building friendships and community will be stressed.
-Rain or shine we will have a camp out on Thursday night.
-Campers will assemble their groups’ tent and learn how to prepare the campsite for the night.
+Building friendships and community will be stressed.
+Rain or shine we will stay overnight on Thursday night.
+Campers will help assemble their groups’ tent and learn how to prepare the campsite for the night.
 The evening will be filled with a campfire cookout and extended camp fun!
 Camp Indy will provide breakfast the next morning before the last day of camp begins.
-At 9:30a.m. on Friday, we would like to invite moms and dads to watch your camper climb to the top of our rock wall.
+At 9:30 a.m. on Friday, we would like to invite you to watch your camper climb to the top of our rock wall.